Best Disney park for toddlers, ranked with tips from a mom

 It’s easy to think first of high-speed thrill rides when imagining a Disney World vacation.
 But it’s vitally important to build in moments and opportunities for relaxation during your trip no matter your age.

-EPCOT can deliver this with slow-paced rides like Spaceship Earth, The Seas with Nemo and Friends, Living with the Land and Journey Into Imagination with Figment.
+EPCOT can deliver this with slow-paced rides like Spaceship Earth, The Seas with Nemo and Friends, Living with the Land, and Journey Into Imagination with Figment.
 You can also meet characters throughout the park.

 The World Showcase offers additional spaces to explore, including trails that lead to a waterfall in Canada, a hedge maze in the United Kingdom, an alpine-themed model train garden in Germany and drums in the outpost area between China and Germany.